-I asked Chef Hillori of Whole Foods Market to show me – and you – how to spatchcock a chicken.
-Watch the video to see my very first attempt – if i can do it, you can too.
+I asked Chef Hillori of Whole Foods Market to show me - and you - how to spatchcock a chicken.
+Watch the video to see my very first attempt - if I can do it, you can too.
+(This was my very first spatchcock, ever.
+Swear.)
+Spatchcocked (also called "butterflied") poultry cooks way faster and more evenly.

 Once you go spatchcock, you'll never go back.